finom/finom/README.md

 ### Hi there 👋

 My name is Andrii (also Andrey) Gubanov.
 I live in the open-source universe since 2011.
 Most of my projects can be found on my page [opensource.gubanov.eu](https://opensource.gubanov.eu/).
-Most highlighted projects are:
+The highlighted projects are:

 - [use-change](https://github.com/finom/use-change) - the new and the most simple state management library for React.
 - [bala](https://github.com/finom/bala) - the tiniest function for DOM elements selection.